This document describes the utility "ADASEL".

 SKIP

-Produces line breaks in the output.
+Produces line breaks in the output

-If ADASEL is called with the option format=json or format=jsonpretty, no line break will be produced.
+If ADASEL is called with the option format=json or format=jsonpretty,

 Number of lines:

-Specifies the number of lines to be skipped.
+Specifies the number of lines to be skipped

-Can be omitted.
+Can be omitted

-If omitted, will produce 1 line break.
+If omitted, it will produce 1 line break

 LINES

-Closes SKIP instruction.
+Closes SKIP instruction

-Keyword can be omitted.
+Keyword can be omitted

 Examples:

-SKIP: produces one line break.
+SKIP: produces one line break

-SKIP 2: produces two line breaks.
+SKIP 2: produces two line breaks

-SKIP 3 LINES: produces three line breaks.
+SKIP 3 LINES: produces three line breaks

 The following section lists examples and special cases.